gabotachak/gabotachak/README.md

 If you're a recruiter or a possible colleague, you can check my LinkedIn profile [here](https://www.linkedin.com/in/gaanzola/).

-You can check bellow my work in this repositories.
+You can check bellow ⬇️⬇️⬇️ my work in this repositories: